Sure (Take That song): Music video

-The accompanying music video for "Sure" is seven minutes long and somewhat comical.
+The music video for "Sure" was directed by Greg Masuak, produced by Phil Barnes for Oil Factory and released in late September 1994.
+In the video, Take That babysits a young girl a la Three Men and a Baby.
+It is seven minutes long and somewhat comical.
 It shows the band preparing for a party in their apartment whilst also babysitting a disruptive 5-year-old girl named Emily who is halting them from getting ready while her mother is out of town.
 Gary Barlow is writing a song, Jason Orange is dancing and Mark Owen is preparing food and struggling to deal with Emily throwing her food on the table while answering phone calls about the party.
 When Robbie Williams returns from grocery shopping, Howard Donald takes the calls in Owen's place.
 Once Owen is finally able to tuck Emily into bed, the song starts, and many guests arrive for the party.
 As several couples hook up at the party, the band are seen performing the song in vest nets against a blue backdrop.
 As the guests leave the party, one girl is left behind and falls asleep in the trashed apartment.
 The video ends with Emily waking up in the middle of the night to find the band asleep amidst the disarray from the party.

 A shorter edited version of the song exists in which music video channels play the video from where the song starts.
 It was A-listed on Germany's VIVA in November 1994.

+"Sure" won Best Pop Video at the 1994 Smash Hits Awards.